Enter the Gungeon: Reception

-According to the review aggregator website Metacritic, Enter The Gungeon received "generally favorable reviews" Critics frequently compared the game to The Binding of Isaac, and Nuclear Throne.
-Destructoid drew comparisons between the dungeons of Zelda and the difficulty of Nuclear Throne, saying "While it doesn’t totally reinvent the twin-stick shooter, it has all but perfected it."
+According to the review aggregation website Metacritic, Enter the Gungeon received generally favorable reviews from critics.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 88% of critics.
+Critics frequently compared the game to The Binding of Isaac, and Nuclear Throne.
+Destructoid drew comparisons between the dungeons of Zelda and the difficulty of Nuclear Throne, saying "While it doesn't totally reinvent the twin-stick shooter, it has all but perfected it."
 Game Informer recommended the game to fans of both roguelikes and twin-stick shooters, saying it exceeded both The Binding of Isaac and Nuclear Throne.
 Nintendo Life called it one of the best indie games on the Nintendo Switch, while USgamer considered it one of the best roguelike twin-stick shooters.

 Reviewers praised the variety and creativity of guns and items, but were disappointed by the frequent generation of conventional weapons.
-Game Informer said that discovering new guns made each playthrough enjoyable, while Eurogamer called the guns "wondrously exotic" Although considering most conventional guns too similar to each other, IGN enjoyed the pop culture references, designs, and sound effects of the weaponry.
+Game Informer said that discovering new guns made each playthrough enjoyable, while Eurogamer called the guns "wondrously exotic".
+Despite considering most conventional guns too similar to each other, IGN enjoyed the pop culture references, designs, and sound effects of the weaponry.

 The difficulty of the game was frequently mentioned.
 Destructoid said that the enemies of the lower floors were very challenging, and PC Gamer called the bosses "the hardest things I've ever encountered."
 The Escapist found the learning curve of the game's mechanics to be generally fair, but considered some of the enemies and bosses frustrating.
 While previously yearning for easier levels of difficulty, Electronic Gaming Monthly considered it helpful for teaching players how to improve their skills.
 Likewise, both Rock Paper Shotgun and Nintendo World Report considered their troubles with gameplay to be the result of a lack of skill, and accredited the game for not having its difficulty be based upon an imbalance of mechanics.